revert-finance/lend-deployment-check/readme.md

 - **Non-Upgradable Contracts:**

-  - Since the contracts are non-upgradable, verifying the deployed code matches the audited code is critical.
+  - It is worth noting that Revert Lend protocol contracts are non-upgradable, assuring no changes can be made to the deployed contracts.
-  - Any discrepancy could indicate unauthorized changes or potential vulnerabilities.

 - **Independent Verification:**